ogunerkutay/huggingface-llm-examples/README.md

   - `hf_transformers_causallm_gpt2.py`: Loads and runs the GPT-2 model using the AutoModelForCausalLM class.
   - `hf_transformers_embed_bert.py`: Loads and runs a BERT model for embedding extraction using Hugging Face's AutoModel.
   - `hf_transformers_image_captioning_blip2.py`: Loads and runs the BLIP-2 model for image captioning tasks.
-  - `hf_transformers_multimodalcausallm_janus.py`: Loads and runs the Janus-Pro-1B model for multimodal causal language tasks.
+  - `hf_transformers_multimodalcausallm_januspro1b.py`: Loads and runs the Janus-Pro-1B model for multimodal causal language tasks.
-  - `hf_transformers_seq2seq_t5.py`: Loads the Google Flan-T5 model for sequence-to-sequence tasks.
+  - `hf_transformers_seq2seq_flant5large.py`: Loads the Google Flan-T5 model for sequence-to-sequence tasks.
-  - `llama_llm_minicpm_watch_time.py`: Measures the execution time of generating a response from a LLaMA GGUF model.
-  - `llama_llm_minicpm.py`: Loads and runs a LLaMA GGUF model optimized for CPU usage.
+  - `llama_gguf_minicpmo.py`: Loads and runs a LLaMA GGUF model optimized for CPU usage.
   - `lmdeploy_image_description.py`: Loads and runs the InternVL2-1B model for image description tasks.
+  - `run_all_models.py`: Automates the execution of multiple model scripts, captures their performance metrics, and writes these metrics to an Excel file.

 ## Usage